-- ▶ Did we reach the minimum 100,000 Sarafu in reserve and 100,000 in commitments? - ► If we didn't have enough, how could your community reach the 100,000 in reserve?
-Who else would you want to join? - Could we possibly reach the 400,000 Sarafu required for consideration of the additional grant from Grassroots Economics? - ▶ Does the committed group have any potential for circular trade? - Are you satisfied with what you decided to put in the community backing? - ► If others had written higher or lower numbers, would it have influenced you to give more or less? - ▶ Do you have a different way or better way to come to a decision like this? - ► Is this a fair and equitable way of making this decision? - ▶ What, if anything, could have made this process better? - ▶ Who needs to be in the initial commitment agreement? - ► How should the group and greater community enforce this agreement?
+- ➤ Did we reach the minimum 100,000 Sarafu in reserve and 100,000 in commitments? - ▶ If we didn't have enough, how could your community reach the 100,000 in reserve?
+Who else would you want to join? - ▶ Does the committed group have any potential for circular trade? - ► Are you satisfied with what you decided to put in the community backing? - ► If others had written higher or lower numbers, would it have influenced you to give more or less? - ▶ Do you have a different way or better way to come to a decision like this? - ► Is this a fair and equitable way of making this decision? - ▶ What, if anything, could have made this process better? - ▶ Who needs to be in the initial commitment agreement? - ► How should the group and greater community enforce this agreement?
 Who will arbitrate challenges and should also sign the agreement?